-Clients with an annual footprint above 100,000 $tCO_2e1$ must have set one of the internal abatement strategies and/or targets set out in Technical Specification 3.1 in order to receive a CarbonNeutral® certification.
+Clients with an annual footprint above 100,000 tCO2e must have set one of the internal abatement strategies and/or targets set out in Technical Specification 3.1 in order to receive a CarbonNeutral® certification.
 This applies even if the subject of the certification is less than 100,000tCO2e.
+This threshold is set to reduce annually by 10,000 tCO2e, starting in 2024.
 This Technical Specification will be reviewed annually to ensure that it reflects best practice in target setting for internal abatement.